travellingsky/blog/content/punta-cana-domican-republic.md

 ---
 Who would have guessed that Punta Cana in the Dominican Republic would be so scenic.
 This gorgeous island is filled with Palm trees and Coconut trees.
 This was a family trip with our family parents and all for as a birthday celebration for my dad who turned 70.
 This was a fun vacation for all there, children, us and both mine and my husband’s parents.
 Everyone had a great time with plenty to do for everything.
 Since this was a family trip and time for relaxation we mostly spent our time at the resort.
 We stayed at <a href="[https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331](https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331 "https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331")" rel="nofollow">Barcelo Bavaro Palace Deluxe </a>, a great resort for families.

+## Things to do in Punta Cana

 Punta Cana is a place for people who love the outdoor activities.
+Great activities are available for

+* speed boating,
+* catamaran sailing,
+* deep sea sport fishing,
+* discovery cruises,
+* private yachts,
+* swimming with dolphins,
+* snorkeling cruises,
+* swimming with sharks and stingrays, whale watching,
+* reef exploring,
-Great activities available for speed boating, catamaran sailing, , deep sea sport fishing, discovery cruises, private yachts, swimming with dolphins, snorkeling cruises, swimming with sharks and stingrays, whale watching, reef exploring and visiting small islands like Saona and Catalina.
+* and visiting small islands like Saona and Catalina.

-<h2><a href="[https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business_utm_content=h331_](https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331 "https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331")_"_ rel="nofollow">Barcelo Bavaro Palace Deluxe – All Inclusive</a></h2>
+## The Resort: Barcelo Bavaro Palace Deluxe – All Inclusive

 <center><img src="/uploads/Barcelo Bavaro Palace Deluxe.jpg" alt="Barcelo Bavaro Deluxe – All Inclusive"  style="width: 50%" /><figcaption> Barcelo Bavaro Palace Deluxe – All Inclusive </figcaption></center>

 Since this was a family trip and time for relaxation we mostly spent our time at the resort.
-We stayed at <a href="[https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331](https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331 "https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331")" rel="nofollow">Barcelo Bavaro Palace Deluxe </a>, a great resort for families.
+We stayed at <a href="[https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331](https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331 "https://www.barcelo.com/en-us/barcelo-hotels/hotels/dominican-republic/punta-cana-beach-bavaro/barcelo-bavaro-palace/?utm_source=google&utm_medium=organic&utm_campaign=my_business&utm_content=h331")" rel="nofollow">Barcelo Bavaro Palace Deluxe</a>, a great resort for families.
 The pools were beautiful, the beach was fantastic, and food was great, so many options to choose from.
 Many people I’m sure have destination weddings here.
 It’s a great place for some lovely photos.
 We actually saw a destination wedding happening in a little kiosk right in front of the beach.
 It was so beautiful.
 The bridal party looked wonderful in matching outfits, I’m sure there pictures come our exquisite.

 Also the resort has so many activities for the all age groups.
 They had salsa lessons, aerobics on the beach (our mothers loved that), a giant chess board alongside the pool, that you can actually play, as well as other various activities.
 There is a schedule posted in one of the covered hang out activity areas that list what activities they are doing at what time, as well as many competitions you can compete in to win small prizes.